Optical fiber: Fluoride glass

 Fluoride glass is a class of non-oxide optical quality glasses composed of fluorides of various metals.
-Because of the low viscosity of these glasses, it is very difficult to completely avoid crystallization while processing it through the glass transition (or drawing the fiber from the melt).
-Thus, although heavy metal fluoride glasses (HMFG) exhibit very low optical attenuation, they are not only difficult to manufacture, but are quite fragile, and have poor resistance to moisture and other environmental attacks.
+Because of the low viscosity of these glasses, it is very difficult to completely avoid crystallization while processing them through the glass transition (or drawing the fiber from the melt).
+Thus, although heavy metal fluoride glasses (HMFG) exhibit very low optical attenuation, they are not only difficult to manufacture, but are quite fragile and have poor resistance to moisture and other environmental attacks.
 Their best attribute is that they lack the absorption band associated with the hydroxyl (OH) group (3,200–3,600 cm^{−1}; i.e., 2,777–3,125 nm or 2.78–3.13 μm), which is present in nearly all oxide-based glasses.
 Such low losses were never realized in practice, and the fragility and high cost of fluoride fibers made them less than ideal as primary candidates.

 Fluoride fibers are used in mid-IR spectroscopy, fiber optic sensors, thermometry, and imaging.
 Fluoride fibers can be used for guided lightwave transmission in media such as YAG (yttrium aluminium garnet) lasers at 2.9 μm, as required for medical applications (e.g. ophthalmology and dentistry).

 An example of a heavy metal fluoride glass is the ZBLAN glass group, composed of zirconium, barium, lanthanum, aluminium, and sodium fluorides.
 Their main technological application is as optical waveguides in both planar and fiber forms.
 They are advantageous especially in the mid-infrared (2,000–5,000 nm) range.